SEA students are part of a small learning community. They are

 Engineering float entry for West High's homecoming parade through

 downtown Tracy each October.

-Socials & Game Nights: Sometimes Academy students get together just
+Socials & Game Nights: Sometimes SEA students get together just

 to socialize around a bowl of ice cream, or to play games they all like,